 The bottom line

 Knowing whether or not you should drive as a medicinal cannabis patient can be difficult.
 But no matter what your situation is, you should never drive while impaired.
 Patients who take THC-free / CBD-only medicinal cannabis products can safely and legally drive provided you are not experiencing any adverse side effects that might impede driving ability.
-But patients taking THC medicinal cannabis products can face fines and even the loss of your licence if any amount of THC is detected in your system in a roadside test.
+However, patients taking THC medicinal cannabis products can face fines and even the loss of their licence if any amount of THC is detected in their system in a roadside test.

 Help create equal driving rights for legal medical cannabis patients by visiting Drive Change.